abavisg/may-vibes-1/may-ai-vibes-brand-agent.md

-# 🧠 May AI Vibes – Day X: Brand Name Generator Agent
+# 🧠 May AI Vibes – Day 1: Brand Name Generator Agent
 > Hashtag: **#may-ai-vibes**
 > Project: Build an AI agent that generates 100 business name ideas with `.com` domain availability and no UK LTD conflict.
 > Goal: Publish a blog post + LinkedIn breakdown after the build.